calderonf/thermalDiabetestools/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).?????
+This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

 - The `ThermalDiabetesTools` software was inspired by the work of researchers in the field of thermal imaging and diabetes prediction.
-- the exiftool project https://github.com/exiftool/exiftool , https://exiftool.org/ , and exiftoolgui https://exiftool.org/forum/index.php?topic=2750.0
+- ExifTool project: https://github.com/exiftool/exiftool, https://exiftool.org/, and ExifToolGUI: https://exiftool.org/forum/index.php?topic=2750.0
-- FLIR_thermal_tools project https://github.com/susanmeerdink/FLIR_thermal_tools
+- FLIR Thermal Tools project: https://github.com/susanmeerdink/FLIR_thermal_tools
-- flir image extractor project (https://pypi.org/project/flirimageextractor/) https://github.com/nationaldronesau/FlirImageExtractor
+- FLIR Image Extractor project: (https://pypi.org/project/flirimageextractor/) https://github.com/nationaldronesau/FlirImageExtractor
-- read_thermal_temperature project https://github.com/ManishSahu53/read_thermal_temperature
+- Read Thermal Temperature project: https://github.com/ManishSahu53/read_thermal_temperature
-- partial acknowledmen to Flir and teledine corporation to the creation of this software, your lack and difficulti of acces to the information of your cameras was vital for the creation of this library (https://flir.custhelp.com/app/account/fl_download_software)
+- Partial acknowledgement to FLIR and Teledyne Corporation for their indirect role in the creation of this software; the lack of and difficulty in accessing information about their cameras was vital for the development of this library (https://flir.custhelp.com/app/account/fl_download_software).

 ## Contact

-For any inquiries or further information, please contact our team at calderonf@javeriana.edu.co
+For any inquiries or further information, please contact our team at [calderonf@javeriana.edu.co](mailto:calderonf@javeriana.edu.co).

 ## Disclaimer

 The `ThermalDiabetesTools` software is not intended to replace professional medical advice or diagnosis.
-It is a tool meant to assist in the analysis and prediction of diabetes based on thermal imaging data.
+It is a tool designed to assist in the analysis and prediction of diabetes based on thermal imaging data.
 Always consult with a healthcare professional for accurate diagnosis and treatment.